Ministerial Forum on Vehicle Emissions

 The consultation period closed on 10 March 2017 and submissions were received from 92 stakeholders, including from vehicle manufacturers, fuel suppliers, transport operators, consumer, health and environment groups, and individuals.

 Submissions to the two Regulation Impact Statements are available on the submissions web page.
 Some submissions have been withheld by request.

 Submissions to the fuel quality discussion paper are available on the Department of the Environment and Energy's website.

-The Ministerial Forum will continue to undertake a mix of public consultation and targeted discussions with key stakeholders, including consultation on a fuel quality Regulation Impact Statement, later this year.
+The Ministerial Forum will continue to undertake a mix of public consultation and targeted discussions with key stakeholders, including consultation on a fuel quality Regulation Impact Statement.
 The Regulation Impact Statement will include an independent and comprehensive cost-benefit analysis of the potential benefits and impacts, including on fuel prices.

 The Ministerial Forum will also continue to consider other measures to encourage the uptake of low emissions vehicles.

-The Ministerial Forum intends to provide a draft implementation plan on potential measures later this year for consideration by Government.
+The Ministerial Forum intends to provide a draft implementation plan on potential measures for consideration by Government.